Taliban insurgency: 2021

 On 5 July, Afghan presidential advisor Hamdullah Mohib said that there would be a counter-offensive against the Taliban in the north after the group captured six districts in Badakhshan Province.
 A day earlier, at least 1,037 Afghan troops abandoned their positions and fled into Tajikistan.

 On 7 July, Taliban insurgents entered Qala e Naw, the provincial capital of Badghis Province, with heavy fighting reported as the militants moved "towards the centre of the city".
 All government officials in the city had been moved to a nearby army base, while the Taliban had freed about 400 prisoners from the city's prison.

 On 9 July, the Taliban captured the border town of Islam Qala, Herat, Afghanistan's biggest border crossing with Iran.
 On the same day, Taliban insurgents captured the border town of Torghundi on the border with Turkmenistan as the Afghan National Security Forces collapsed in Herat.
 The Interior Ministry said that troops had been "temporarily relocated" and that efforts were underway to recapture the border crossing.
 In addition, a spokesperson for Kandahar Province Governor Rohullah Khanzada mentioned that the Taliban had started fighting to capture the city of Kandahar.

 On 22 July 100 people were killed in a mass shooting in Spin Boldak District.

 On 3 August, a suicide car bomber and gunmen attacked Kabul.
 Eight people were killed, not including the attackers.

 On 9 August, #SanctionPakistan became one of the top Twitter trends in Afghanistan and worldwide, with Afghans holding Pakistan responsible for its support of the Taliban.

 On 12 August, about two-thirds of the country was in Taliban hands, with only four cities outside of Taliban control.
 Sectors of the United States government (CIA) estimated that Kabul would fall within 90 days, and American diplomats were reportedly requesting that the Taliban not deface the American embassy there.

+On 15 August, Kabul was captured by the Taliban.